wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

    :stub-columns: 1
    :align: left

+   * - **Instruction**
+     - Does the news headline talk about price?
+Please choose an answer from {Yes/No}.
    * - **Input**
-     - Instruction: Does the news headline talk about price?
-Please choose an answer from {Yes/No}.
-Input: Gold futures edge up after two-session decline Answer:
+     - Gold futures edge up after two-session decline
    * - **Output**
      - No